JacksonBurns/xrx_prf/README.md

 This approach uses the 'Physiochemical Random Forest' shared by BASF [here](https://github.com/JacksonBurns/chemeleon/blob/51e028a77a3cb4de87ff1e75a7ed18d4372606f4/models/rf_morgan_physchem/evaluate.py) as a starting point, swapping out a plain random forest for a more complicated hybrid model (see [`common.py`](./common.py)).

 To mimic the progress of a typical drug discovery pipeline, the outputs of previous models are used as inputs for subsequent models (i.e., after training a LogD model, we use predicted LogD as an input feature to predict solubility).

+## TODO

+ - add a chemprop model within the stack (check val to see if it actually improves) using SWE to train on everything
+ - train on 100% of the data for final submissions